liveforeverx/exrap/README.md

 Exrap
 =====

-Basic implementation of [XRAP](http://rfc.zeromq.org/spec:40), with additional mdns registration for auto discovery in a cluster.
+Basic, very experimental implementation of [XRAP](http://rfc.zeromq.org/spec:40) ( REST for intercluster communication, using ZMTP ), with additional mdns registration for auto discovery in a cluster.

-XML was nor implemented, nor planned at all, added msgpack as alternative to JSON for experiments.
+XML was nor implemented, nor planned at all, added msgpack as alternative to JSON.

+Example:

 ```elixir
 defmodule Client do